automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Labocania.md

 # Labocania
-## Description: It may or may not have been a true tyrannosaur.
+## It may or may not have been a true tyrannosaur.